 The WasteMaster food waste conversion system was easily installed in a convenient area on site, without the need for plumbing or other services, just a three-phase power supply and an air outlet.
 The diagnostic reporting system also confirmed the actual volume of food waste being produced at the hospital and initial figures showed a 35% reduction in costs.

 Kettering General Hospital’s Waste and Sustainability Manager estimates that the WasteMaster system has reduced the hospital’s water consumption by 11,650 litres over a three-month period and forecasts that savings of over £45,000 will be made in drain and sewage and other areas over the duration of the contract.

 The Head of Facilities for Kettering General Hospital, Sue Landon, says: “Staff have reported that the machine is very simple to use, and has made them far more eco conscious.
 They are delighted to be involved in reducing food waste fed into drainage systems and landfill.”

 WasteMaster is supplied as a managed service and the food waste processing cycle is remotely monitored continuously to ensure smooth-running performance.
 The system offers automatic bin loading to maximise health and safety and WasteMaster will both indicate when it is full and will unload automatically when the process has finished.

 About Green Eco Technologies (GET):

 GET develops, supplies and manages innovative, safe, efficient, and environmentally beneficial, on-site solutions for the conversion and re-purposing of putrescible organic waste into reusable resources.
-With offices and manufacturing sited in the UK and Australia, as well as offices Japan, GET supports customers to reduce the impact of food waste disposal both on their businesses and the Environment.
+With offices and manufacturing sited in the UK and Australia, as well as representation in the United States, the United Arab Emirates and Spain, GET supports customers to reduce the impact of food waste disposal both on their businesses and the Environment.

 Head of Brand Marketing and PR Manager